agusmgarcia/react-core/.github/README.utilities.md

 ## Func (old-way)

-This is kept for compatibility with versions between `v2.0.0` and `v2.0.2`.
+This is kept for compatibility with versions `v2.0.x`.
 It is going to be removed in the next major release.

 ```typescript
 import { type Func } from "@agusmgarcia/react-core";